MartinKase90/rest-countries-api-REACT/README.md

 ### Continued development

 Implementing dark mode to the project.
-Unsure about the approach as most articles about were quite vague about it.
+Unsure about the approach as most articles were quite vague about it.

 Unsure about using modules.css and or sass for projects of this size.